 The FDA gives many examples of mobile apps that fall into this category, including apps that:

-As you can see, many apps in this category verge on treatment, prevention, or monitoring of medical conditions but do so in a way that poses minimal risk to the user.
-Proving your application is low risk is a necessity to achieving regulation enforcement discretion for any mobile app that toes the line between MMA and non-MMA.
+As you can see, many apps in this category verge on treatment, prevention, or monitoring of medical conditions, but do so in a way that poses minimal risk to the user.
+Proving your application is low risk is a necessity to achieving regulatory enforcement discretion for any mobile app that toes the line between MMA and what is not a mobile medical application.

 How to Determine Where Your App Stands

-Mobile applications that do not fall into the category of an MMA require much less oversight to develop and bring to market.
+Mobile applications that fall under the definition of what is not a mobile medical application require much less oversight to develop and bring to market.
 But only if the FDA agrees with your determination of the app’s standing.
-Developing an app out of line with FDA regulations only to discover too late that you need to submit a premarket review application can be a costly, time-consuming mistake.
+Developing an app out of line with FDA regulations only to discover too late that you need to submit a premarket review application can be a costly and time-consuming mistake.

-Before you begin your project, it is worth reaching out to the FDA to gain a clear understanding of how your app would be categorized.
+Before you begin your project, it is worth reaching out to the FDA to gain a clear understanding of what is not a mobile medical application and how your app would be categorized.
 If you receive a designation as an MMA, it is worth partnering with a software development company like Sequenex that can help you navigate the process of FDA approval and streamline your SaMD development.

 In addition to FDA regulations, we have a vast knowledge of global med tech guidelines and decades of experience designing and building medical software in line with ISO 13485.
 We’ll help you turn your diabetes software idea into a successful MMA.
 Contact us today!